Transforming Women’s Leadership Pathways

 The event

-This pioneering international event was a joint initiative of UNSW Sydney and the PLuS Alliance (Arizona State University, Kings College London and UNSW Sydney) and is a foundational step in our joint work towards gender equity in leadership.
+This pioneering international event was a joint initiative of UNSW Sydney and the PLuS Alliance, opens in a new window (Arizona State University, Kings College London and UNSW Sydney) and is a foundational step in our joint work towards gender equity in leadership.
 It brought together opinion shaping women and men to examine the evidence on the critical factors that limit women’s pathways to senior leadership in their fields, and to develop action plans that articulate the practical actions Government, Universities and Industry must take to close the leadership gender gap.

 From the 2nd Oct 2020, over 100 experts from around the world came together digitally over 4 weeks to develop ten action plans, which will be produced into a single resource titled What will it take: equality in leadership by 2030.